13-14 years old

 - Vanda Fairchild, young adult kidney care co-ordinator, Guy’s Hospital

-Our young adults with specific learning needs will require additional support during this time which will be discussed on an individual basis.
+Young adults with specific learning needs may require additional support during this time which will be discussed on an individual basis.

 After your 18th birthday

-At your 18th birthday the only major change which happens with your kidney care is the change of responsibility to the adult specialist team and their inpatient services.
-You’ll continue to attend the YAC until either your 25th birthday or until you choose to attend a regular adult clinic.
+After you turn 18, the only major change with your kidney care is the change of responsibility to the adult specialist team and their inpatient services.
+You’ll continue to attend the young adult clinic either until you are 25 or until you choose to attend a regular adult clinic.

 Depending on individual needs, transfer to adult care may be to a local service near where you live, or go to university.
 If you have stable transplant function, you’ll also have the option of choosing to attend the Guy’s adult kidney unit.